RayBB/openlibrary-docs/Endpoints.md

 ## List of all Routes

-# An Explorer's Map to the Chasm Which is Open Library

-A mapping of url routes (endpoints) and the files in which they appear
+An Explorer's Map to the Chasm Which is Open Library -- A mapping of url routes (endpoints) and the files in which they appear.
 Informed via: grep -ri "path \= \"[/]" *

 `## Infogami `
 `Infogami default routes:`